Dabomstew/universal-pokemon-randomizer/README.md

 This project has a number of files that need to be updated correctly in order to support any new options.

+Misc tweaks are not applied directly to the GUI, but are instead dynamically created as part of `initTweaksPanel` in `RandomizerGUI.java`.
+Please see `Misc Tweaks` section later in this document.

 It is strongly recommended that you download `NetBeans` to take advantage of their Java Swing editor, since this project was built using it.
 NetBeans should be able to import the project as Eclipse (you will need a plug-in for this).
 Once you open